themanyone/itcc/README.txt

 IGCC is Free Software released under the terms of the GNU General Public License version 2 or later.

-IGCC comes with NO WARRANTY.
+IGCC comes with NO WARRANTY

 See the file COPYING for more information.